SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 To continue, check the **Consent on behalf of your organization** **option \(1\)**, and click the **Accept** **button \(2\)**.
 A new window opens where you can choose which information would you like to collect when it comes to your Office 365 environment:

-* **Automatic Discovery (1)** – by default, SysKit Point continuously monitors your Office 365 environment and shows you the latest data.
+* **Automatic Discovery** – by default, SysKit Point continuously monitors your Office 365 environment and shows you the latest data.
 SharePoint Online sites and Office 365 Groups data will always be monitored.
 This setting cannot be modified.
-* **Autodiscover OneDrive (2)** - by default, SysKit Point will collect information and report on user OneDrive activity, content, and sharing.
+* **Autodiscover OneDrive (1)** - by default, SysKit Point will collect information and report on user OneDrive activity, content, and sharing.
 To stop collecting OneDrive data, uncheck this option.
-* **Protect OneDrive privacy (3)** - When enabled, SysKit Point will only show general information about user's OneDrive, such as used storage.
+* **Protect OneDrive privacy (2)** - When enabled, SysKit Point will only show general information about user's OneDrive, such as used storage.
 SysKit Point Admins won't be able to access OneDrive content and personal data.
 By default, this option is disabled.
-* **Store audit logs (4)** - SysKit Point will also collect all audit logs to monitor internal and external user activities and changes and Store them to the hard drive.
+* **Store audit logs (3)** - SysKit Point will also collect all audit logs to monitor internal and external user activities and changes and Store them to the hard drive.
 To stop storing audit logs, uncheck this option.
-* **Protect user privacy (5)** - When enabled, user activity data will be hidden from SysKit Point and protected from Administrator supervision.
+* **Protect user privacy (4)** - When enabled, user activity data will be hidden from SysKit Point and protected from Administrator supervision.
 By default, this option is disabled.

 ![OneDrive and audit logs configuration](../../.gitbook/assets/configure-syskit-point_od-audit-configuration.png)